mtarekk/Pre-FA/Week6/README.md

 It was an exciting week as I design my very first PCB

 Note about the group assignment:
-I don't have group yet 😭
+I don't have a group yet 😭
 ___

 ## Design
 I start by exploring **KiCad**.
-It's interface is beginner friendly.
+It's interface is very beginner friendly.

 Then I download and install [Fab Library](https://gitlab.fabcloud.org/pub/libraries/electronics/kicad) in KiCad.